 - Review participating employers’ profiles and hiring criteria: Choose “OCI and Job Fairs” on the top tool bar and then the “Employers/Bidding/Applications” tab.

-- There are multiple sessions: Spring Recruitment February 2015, Spring Recruitment March 2015 and several other job fairs.
+- There are multiple sessions.
 In the “Search Filters” field, select a session to view the employers that are recruiting students from your class year.
 Be sure to look at ALL sessions.

 - Click on the “Review” button on the far left to review selected employer information, hiring criteria and any additional materials requested for the interview (i.e., application, writing sample, etc.).